bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Building_a_Living_Application.md

 </div>
 <!-- ![Job158Failed](images/Job158Failed.png) -->

-In order to get more information on the issue, all you need to is click on the step that failed and information on the error will be displayed:
+To get more information on the issue, click on the step that failed and information on the error will be displayed:

 <div style="text-align:center">
     <img src="cloud/images/master/Job158FailedLogs.png">